Interview: Decolonizing the mind – Mental healing and wisdom-oriented politics

 The title "Religion Matters!" speaks for itself: The majority of humanity feels connected to a religious, spiritual, or indigenous tradition - not necessarily institutionally but in their hearts.
 This connection can be utilized for the benefit of humanity.
 In politics and development cooperation.
 The responsibility of politics is to create the needed frameworks in society.
 But when politicians say to use less water, there's an outcry and politicians are out under pressure.
 When religious leaders say, "Listen!
 We all need to cut back.
 Let's be more humble, eat less meat, buy more environmentally friendly and smaller cars, ride bikes and walk more, and shower instead of filling the bathtub," it resonates more with people.

-IF20 Interview with Khushwant Singh on Well-being, Sustainability, Wisdom and Being a Guest on Mother Earth.
+Interview with Khushwant Singh on well-being, wisdom, sustainability and the art of being a guest on Mother Earth.
 Credits: G20 Interfaith Forum

 Indeed, Pope Francis, the Dalai Lama, and other religious leaders act as “ambassadors of peace and unity” and call for better protection of the Earth.
 Do such gestures have an effect beyond their symbolic value?